CMMercier/THM_Write-Ups/Wreath.md

 /root/.ssh/id_rsa

+## Task 7

+Has no question that requires an answer.

 ## Task 8 - Pivoting High-level Overview

 **Which type of pivoting creates a channel through which information can be sent hidden inside another protocol?**